-If the Lake Como day trip piques your interest, I suggest you catch a one-way train to Varenna by 10:30am at the latest from Milano Centrale Stazione so you may have the day around the lake.
+If the Lake Como day trip piques your interest, I suggest you catch a one-way train to Varenna well before noon from Milano Centrale Stazione so you may have the day around the lake.

 The train will arrive Varenna a little over an hour later, making late morning a perfect time to meander through the town, grab lunch at the local market stands or pop into a terraced restaurant overlooking the lake.

 There are walking paths to walk around portions of the lake or you can go into the Hotel Villa Cipressi where, for 3€, you can access their botanic gardens and walking paths along the waterfront for amazing views.
 You do not need to be a guest of the hotel to do this.